Tenuta di ValgianoLucca |Tuscany

 Toscana Bianco 'Palistorti di Valgiano'

 ‘Palistorti’ are crooked posts, found at the end of each row of vines in the Valigano vineyards, a marker and a metaphor of nature doing what she does best – marching to the beat of her own drum.
-A bold blend of classic Tuscan white grapes, including Vermentino, Trebbiano, Malvasia, Chardonnay and Sauvignon Blanc.
+A bold blend of classic Tuscan white grapes, including Vermentino, Trebbiano, Malvasia and Grechetto.

 Colline Lucchesi Rosso 'Palistorti di Valgiano'